 - Participate in leadership activities

-And you’ll make many new friends from all over North Carolina.
+And you’ll make many new friends from across North Carolina and beyond.

 How to Apply

-The camp is open to high school students, age 14-17, who want to learn more about the livestock industry and potential career opportunities.
+The camp is open to high school students, ages 15-18, who want to learn more about the livestock industry and potential career opportunities.
 No livestock background or experience is necessary, only a desire to learn.

 Additional sponsorship of camp activities: NC State Animal Science Club, Agricultural Institute and Mule City Specialty Feeds.

 Five (5) nights stay in a suite-style dormitory on NC State Campus.
 Typically there are two (2) campers per room in a suite with approximately eight (8) campers and 1-2 counselors.
-Rooms include two twin size beds, a closet, a mini-refrigerator, and a small microwave.
+Rooms include two twin-size beds, a closet, a min-refrigerator, and a small microwave.

 The Livestock Science Camp strives to provide a variety of food and ensure options are available to those with dietary restrictions.

-- Dinner: Options vary by day and location due to field trips.
-Typically dinners are “fast-food” style catered meals such as pizza, Chick-fil-A, Subway, etc.
+Dinner: Options vary by day and location due to field trips.
+Typically dinners are “fast-food” style catered meals such as pizza, Chic-fil-A, Subway, etc.

-Each camper receives a camp T-shirt and drawstring backpack.
+Each camper receives a camp T-shirt and a drawstring backpack.